OpenVoiceOS/ovos-docker/README.md

 docker compose up -d
 ```

-By default, `docker compose` will look for a `docker-compose.yml` and an `.env` files but more files could be added to the command to extend the services configuration.
+By default, `docker compose` will look for a `docker-compose.yml` and an `.env` files, but more files could be added to the command to extend the services configuration.

 ```bash
 docker compose -f docker-compose.yml -f docker-compose.raspberrypi.yml --env-file .env --env-file .env-raspberrypi up -d
 ```

+Some variables might need to be updated to match your setup/environment, please have a look into the `.env` and `.env-raspberrypi` files before running `docker compose`.

 ## Skills management